z3i/gutenberg/README.md

 Structure is the only obligatory file to have in Gutenberg.
 Structure is a file called `structure` in `book` folder with any extension.

+Structure extension is used to decide what extension to use for `README`.
+So, if you have a `structure.md`, the generated file will be `README.md`.
+If it is `structure.txt`, Gutenberg will generate `README.txt`.

 Structure is hooked up first, it is the entry point and should be a barebone of your README.
 For example, this very README's structure looks like this: